danieldkim/charlotte/README.md

 [generated by] the `transitions` option to `createBrowser()`.
 Here, it should always be an object, not a function.

-An `onDestroy` option can be provided that will will *supplement* the browser option, and be called before it in any of the destruction scenarios in which it is called.
+`onDestroy` and `archiver` options can be provided that will will *supplement* the browser options, and be called before them in any of the respective scenarios in which they're called.

 Other options are: